 Prices of commodity futures contracts are characterized by high and unpredictable volatility, which could lead to high and unpredictable volatility in the underlying index.
-Market prices of the commodity futures contracts included in the underlying index tend to be highly volatile and may fluctuate rapidly based on numerous factors, including the factors that affect the price of the commodity underlying the commodity futures contracts included in the underlying index.
-See "- The market price of WTI crude oil will affect the value of the securities" below.
+Market prices of the commodity futures contracts included in the underlying index tend to be highly volatile and may fluctuate rapidly based on numerous factors, including the factors that affect the prices of the commodities underlying the commodity futures contracts included in the underlying index.
+See "- The market prices of the commodities underlying the futures contracts included in the underlying index will affect the value of the securities" below.
 The prices of commodities and commodity futures contracts are subject to variables that may be less significant to the values of traditional securities, such as stocks and bonds.
 These variables may create additional investment risks that cause the value of the securities to be more volatile than the values of traditional securities.
 As a general matter, the risk of low liquidity or volatile pricing around the maturity date of a commodity futures contract is greater than in the case of other futures contracts because (among other factors) a number of market participants take physical delivery of the underlying commodities.
 Many commodities are also highly cyclical.
 The high volatility and cyclical nature of commodity markets may render such an investment inappropriate as the focus of an investment portfolio.